Round the Twist: Synopsis

-Round the Twist takes place around an old lighthouse on the rugged southwest Victorian coast and features the Twist family: fourteen-year-old twins Pete and Linda, eight-year-old son Bronson, and father Tony, a widowed artist who makes sculptures.
+Round the Twist is set around an old lighthouse in the fictional Port Niranda, on the rugged southwest Victorian coast and features the Twist family: fourteen-year-old twins Pete and Linda, eight-year-old son Bronson, and father Tony, a widowed artist who makes sculptures.
 Each episode finds the Twist kids involved in surreal, supernatural adventures.

 The series has been categorised as humorous, contemporary fantasy.

 There were four series of Round the Twist made during the show's 11-year run.
 The first 13 half-hour episodes were part of a three-program package the ACTF sold to the Seven Network in September 1988, which also included Kaboodle and The Greatest Tune on Earth.
 The first series of Round the Twist was based on the popular novels Unreal!, Quirky Tales, Unbelievable!, Cabbage Patch Fib, and Uncanny! by Jennings, who had three books on the Australian children's bestseller list at the time.

-Jennings was the scriptwriter for the first and second series, while Storm became script editor of the first series, co-writer for the second series, and screenwriter and script editor for the third and fourth series.
-Ray Boseley and Chris Anastassiades were also the writers for the third series, while Louise Fox, Christine Madafferi, and Robert Greenberg were assigned the fourth series.
-In addition to these, the second (1992), third (2000), and fourth series (2001) shared elements with the first regarding styles, characterisations, themes, locations, and genres with the original series.
-The third and fourth series were not based on Jennings' books but served as continuations for the former two series.
+Jennings was the scriptwriter for the first and second series.
+Storm was the script editor of the first series, co-writer for the second series, and screenwriter and script editor for the third and fourth series.
+Ray Boseley and Chris Anastassiades were also the writers for the third series.
+Louise Fox, Christine Madafferi, and Robert Greenberg were assigned the fourth series.
+The second (1992), third (2000), and fourth series (2001) shared elements with the first regarding style, characterisations, themes, locations, and genres with the original series.
+The third and fourth series were not based on Jennings' books, but served as continuations of the first two series.

 Theme song

 The lyrics and music of the theme song were written by Andrew Duffield and sung by Tamsin West, who played Linda Twist in the first series.
 It borrowed lines from nursery rhymes such as, "There Was an Old Lady Who Swallowed a Fly", "Humpty Dumpty" and "Rain Rain Go Away".
-The song was used in a series of Halloween television adverts by United Kingdom supermarket chain Sainsbury's in 2018.
+In 2018, the song was used in a series of Halloween television adverts by UK supermarket chain Sainsbury's.

 Casting

 Making a show about children over the course of more than a decade necessitated a number of cast changes, as the child actors became too old for their parts.
-Three sets of children (the Twists, the Gribbles, and Fiona) were cast, and most of the major adult roles were recast at least once.
+Three sets of children, the Twists, the Gribbles, and Fiona were cast.
+All of the major adult roles were recast at least once.

 Around sixty child actors from all over Victoria were divided into small groups and given the scripts to the workshop under Esben Storm's direction.